Physical Activity Program for Dementia and Chronic Pain

 The trial does not specify if you need to stop taking your current medications.
 However, if you have had recent changes to pain or psychotropic medications in the last 60 days, you may not be eligible to participate.

-Is a physical activity program safe for people with dementia and chronic pain?
+What prior data suggests that this physical activity program is safe for people with memory problems and knee pain?

 AN